U.S. Plains states brace for more wild weather

 | KANSAS CITY, Missouri

-KANSAS CITY, Missouri Residents of the central United States braced for a night of nasty weather on Tuesday, with high wind, rain, sleet, hail and possible tornadoes forecast from north Texas through South Dakota.
+KANSAS CITY, Missouri Residents of the central United States braced for a night of nasty weather on Tuesday, with high wind, rain, sleet, hail and possible tornadoes forecast from north Texas through Nebraska.

-Meteorologists said the stormy weather results from a clash of warm southern air with a cold air mass sweeping through eastern Colorado, where heavy snow in Denver closed the airport and forced the cancellation of 535 flights on Tuesday.
+Meteorologists said the stormy weather would result from a clash of warm southern air with a cold air mass sweeping through eastern Colorado, where heavy snow in Denver closed the airport and forced the cancellation of 535 flights on Tuesday.

 "These are a couple of last hurrahs for winter," said Mike July, a meteorologist for the National Weather Service in Kansas City.
 "We are going through that phase of the season when we can have some rapid changes."